-$\boldsymbol{\cdot}$ decide to allow or disallow the student to write another examination corroboration.
+- · decide to allow or disallow the student to write another examination - the instructor shall not request documentation or corroboration.
 If the instructor wishes there to be documentation or corroboration they should consult with the dean.

-· the instructor shall not request documentation or

-\cdot decide to consult with the dean before making a decision

-\cdot the dean may request documentation and/or corroboration to verify the reasons for the request

-• whatever the outcome of the consultation between the instructor and dean, the final decision lies with the instructor

-The dean will be informed of the alternate exam being written whether they were consulted on the decision or not.
+- · decide to consult with the dean before making a decision - · the dean may request documentation and/or corroboration to verify the reasons for the request - · whatever the outcome of the consultation between the instructor and dean, the final decision lies with the instructor The dean will be informed of the alternate exam being written whether they were consulted on the decision or not.